 Keeping a journal can be beneficial for an individual’s overall mental health.
-Some people enjoy writing about their current feelings while others prefer to write about what they will do when warmer weather arrives.
-It can also help to write one thing every day that you are thankful for.
+Some people enjoy writing about their current feelings, while others prefer to write about what they will do when warmer weather arrives.
+It can also help to write one thing you are thankful for every day.
 This can make you appreciate the things that you still have during the winter.

 Foods that are high in omega-3 fatty acids, like walnuts and salmon, can help improve your mood.
 Also, try to limit your sugar intake.
 Sugar can wreak havoc on your system and impact your wellbeing.
 Try to eat at least five servings of fruit and vegetables every day.
 There are tons of great fruits during the winter, including apples, oranges, and grapefruit.

 Laughter may not be the best medicine, but it can still work.
 Watching a funny movie can be a great way to enjoy the time indoors.
 Make some hot chocolate, gather your family, and enjoy the time.
 If it is still around Christmas, then choose a Christmas movie that the whole household will enjoy.

 A lot of people start to feel down when the weather begins to change during the Fall. winter can feel so long resulting in poor winter mental health.
 Try to cheer up with exercise and get together with friends and family if possible.
 Do your best to stay on a regular sleep schedule and try to incorporate as many healthy foods into your diet as possible.
 If all else fails, find a qualified therapist to talk to about your winter-time blues.

 Marie Miguel has been a writing and research expert for nearly a decade, covering a variety of health-related topics.
 Currently, she is contributing to the expansion and growth of a free online mental health resource with BetterHelp.com.
 With an interest and dedication to addressing stigmas associated with mental health, she continues to specifically target subjects related to anxiety and depression.